timorunge/ansible-proxysql/README.md

 Currently this role is not compatible with ProxySQL v2.0.1.

-This role is not compatible with Ansible 2.7.1 or higher due to a bug in the migration from MySQLdb to PyMySQL ([#40123](https://github.com/ansible/ansible/pull/40123)) in the MySQL module utils.
+This role is just compatible with Ansible 2.7.9 or higher due to a bug in the migration from MySQLdb to PyMySQL ([#40123](https://github.com/ansible/ansible/pull/40123)) in the MySQL module utils.

-I've submitted a PR ([#47809](https://github.com/ansible/ansible/pull/47809)) to fix this issue.
+Release 0.3.0 is compatible with Ansible 2.7.0 or lower.

 ---